Last updated: April 5, 2026

 At 1 million DAU, those numbers multiply by 10.
 The gap between providers at this scale is the difference between voice as a core feature and voice as a premium upsell that most users never experience.

 Wishroll's Status app demonstrates what this looks like in production.
 Before moving to Inworld's infrastructure, Status faced $12-15 per user per day in total AI costs.
 After the switch, they achieved a 95% cost reduction.
-With voice as a default feature rather than an upsell, engagement reached 1 hour 36 minutes of average daily usage, and the app grew to 500K+ daily active users.
+With voice as a default feature rather than an upsell, engagement reached 1 hour 36 minutes of average daily usage, and the app reached 1 million users in 19 days.

-Bible Chat scaled voice features to approximately 800K daily active users with over 90% cost reduction on TTS after switching to Inworld.
+Bible Chat scaled voice features (roughly 2M to 20M chars/week) with an 85% TTS cost cut after switching to Inworld.

 How do companion apps choose the right LLM for the voice pipeline?